we-are-Joinup/provider-api-doc/source/includes/_urls.md

-# URLs
+# 3. URLs

 <aside class="notice">
-    In this documentation will use next host: https://api.joinupbackend, but this host will be changed for a real host when you implement the integration.
+     This documentation will use the next host: https://api.joinupbackend, but this host will be changed for a real host when you implement the integration.
 </aside>

 Every URL have next path prefix:  /api/corporative-PROVIDER-PREFIX/apps/passenger/PLATFORM/VERSION/